Directed by Ivan Reitman

 I thought the use of the term gay by one of the characters in the opening scene as an alternative to saying lame, was lame and immature and wasn't amusing to me.
 I know it was a thing during the mid -00s, but then and now, it wasn't witty and funny in my eyes.

 Moving on, this film reminds me a lot of Mystery Men from the 1990s with Ben Stiller, Hank Azaria and William H. Macy, as in it is a comical take on the superhero theme.
-Whilst it is silly at times, as a whole the superhero theme is still dealt with respect, whilst at the same time paying tribute to other comic book superheroes, especially female superheroes.
+Whilst it is silly at times, as a whole, the superhero theme is still dealt with respect, whilst at the same time paying tribute to other comic book superheroes, especially female superheroes.

 The transformation of Jenny into G-Girl was pretty cool and the sex scene between Matt and Jenny was ridiculous.
-The special effects such as the flying in the air was excellent though.
+The special effects such as the flying in the air were excellent though.
 The action sequences weren't violent and are actually cartoonish and tongue 'n' cheek in nature for a comedy.
 There were a few funny and stupid scenes such as the shark throwing attack, which came out of nowhere and when G-Girl zapped the word 'd***' on Matt's forehead.
 If you have seen any of Ivan Reitman's other comedy movies, Twins, Kindergarten Cop, Animal House, Fathers' Day, then you'll be familiar with some of the farce and humour that is in My Super Ex-Girlfriend.
 It is your typical Reitman comedy film: outlandish, funny and silly at times.

 The girl fight between G-Girl and Hannah in the street was relentlessly fun to watch.

-In this film, Matt comes across as the unfortunate guy who has to put up with clingy Jenny's behaviour; If one had been in a relationship with an ex-boyfriend, girlfriend who was extremely difficult and neurotic with anger issues, then s/he would totally emphasize with Matt and how he felt towards Jenny.
+In this film, Matt comes across as the unfortunate guy who has to put up with clingy Jenny's behaviour; If one had been in a relationship with an ex-boyfriend/ girlfriend who was extremely difficult and neurotic with anger issues, then s/he would totally emphasize with Matt and how he felt towards Jenny.
 When Jenny finds out Matt wants to break up with her, all hell breaks loose and G-Girl loses it and frequently attacks Matt, whenever she finds and sees the opportunity.

-G-Girl herself is an oddity herself- she saves people's lives, as well as the city, kick bad guys ass, but make Jenny angry and she turns into a overly jealous, clingy and obsessive psycho woman.
+G-Girl herself is an oddity herself- she saves people's lives, as well as the city, kick bad guys ass, but make Jenny angry and she turns into an overly jealous, clingy and obsessive psycho woman.

 And yet again, particularly in reference to some of his least successful movies, that despite the critical reception and reviews, Ivan Reitman manages to yield some laughs.
-Even though with this effort, most of it isn't as laugh-out-loud funny as his predecessors, the film offers a totally different spin to this sub- comedy genre formula.
+Even though with this effort, most of it isn't as laugh-out-loud funny as some of his predecessors, the film offers a totally different spin to this sub- comedy genre formula.

 My Super Ex-Girlfriend is a slice of rom-com super-heroine pie that is surprisingly good entertainment and a barrel of fun.